jvfe/metamage_latch/README.md

 - Prodigal for protein-coding gene prediction on assembly data.

-In the next sections, you can read brief descriptions of all subworkflows contained within maggie.
+In the next sections, you can read brief descriptions of all subworkflows contained within metamage.

 ---